abhishek1605/news-application-react-native/README.md

 * Fetching relevant news content based on user-selected topics like Apple, Meta, and more.
 * Offering filter functionality that allows users to refine their news search by language and date range selection.
 * Enabling users to sort news articles based on their published date, popularity, and relevancy to their search criteria.
-* Providing a Full news view experience within the application through an integrated webView.
+* Providing a full news view experience within the application through an integrated webView.

-## Key Performance Points:
+## Key Performance Points

 * Used `PanGestureHandler` from `react-native-gesture-handler` to implement swipe-up transition on initial language selection screen which provides a smooth and responsive transition animation.
 * The code is using `useWindowDimensions` from `react-native` to get the height of the screen which improves performance by setting the view based on screen height.